sap-tutorials/Tutorials/tutorials/appstudio-devspace-fiori-create/appstudio-devspace-fiori-create.md

     >You may be prompted to accept the legal terms.

-    >The purple color of the status bar indicates that there is no open workspace or folder.

     >Wait until "We have finished installing all tools and templates" notification appears at the bottom right of the screen.